 —Gavin Pretor-Pinney in “The Cloudspotter’s Guide”

-Mare’s tail, mammatus, thundercloud—evocative names for clouds, actors playing out a drama over our heads we often ignore down here on earth.
+Mare’s tail, mammatus, thundercloud—evocative names for clouds, actors playing out a drama over our heads that we often ignore down here on earth.

 As defined by the “Merriam-Webster Dictionary,” a cloud is “a visible mass of particles of condensed vapor (as water or ice) suspended in the atmosphere of a planet…or moon.”
 Clouds can inspire a range of emotions, from peace, awe, excitement and pleasure to fear and sadness.
 A deep blue sky is beautiful, but the contrast of a fluffy white cloud moving across it makes it exponentially more so.

 In a moment of leisure, we might ponder whether a cloud looks like a bunny or George Washington.
 When a summer thunderstorm or winter blizzard is heading our way, we peruse the sky more anxiously, wondering what hardship the clouds in it may portend.

 Enormously attracted to the endless variety and beauty of clouds, I spent many a summer afternoon outside as a kid lying on my back to watch the show above, trying to determine who the lead characters were and the story they were trying to tell.
 As a teen, I once emerged from an arroyo on a horseback ride with an uncle in Utah to see narrow white funnel clouds eerily reaching down from a bright blue sky to do millions of dollars of damage to Salt Lake City.